weso/CWR-DataApi/README.md

 Issues are managed at the GitHub [project issues page][].

 ## Building the code
-The application is coded in Python 2, with no particular dependencies.
+The application is coded in Python 2, dependencies are indicated on requirements.txt.

 ### Prerequisites
 Requires Python 2.7.

+The dependencies can be acquired using the list on requirements.txt, with the command:

+'pip install -r requirements.txt'

 ### Getting the code
 The code can be found at the GitHub [project page][].